Have you been told that you should eat before soccer practice to improve performance?

 - Maintains focus on your activity and prevents injury

-What’s the best food to eat before soccer practice?
+What’s the best food to eat before soccer practice

 What you eat (or don’t) before your soccer practice can make or break your performance.

 But there is no magic food, amount or timing because everyone is unique.
 What works for one person may not work for another and it takes some trial and error to find the right fit.
+The performance plate method for training day can help you make good choices too.

 The best foods to eat before soccer practice are those high in carbohydrates and easily digestible.
 Great options right before practice include fig bars, whole grain bagels, pretzels, animal crackers, baked potatoes and yogurt.